fatimaqais/hangman-game/README.md

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) was the only language used to create the program.

 ### Frameworks, Libraries and Programs Used

 - [random](https://docs.python.org/3/library/random.html) was used to generate a random word from the list of words.
 - [gspread](https://docs.gspread.org/en/v5.7.0/) was used to store the players name and points.
 It is used to display the top 5 highscore in the leaderboard.
 - [Smartdraw](https://www.smartdraw.com/flowchart/flowchart-maker.htm) was used to create the flowchart.
 - [Git](https://git-scm.com/) was used for version control.
 - [Github](https://github.com/) was used to save and store the project's code.

+## __Testing__

+I have manually tested this project by doing the following:
+- I had my family and friends play the game and test it.
+- I gave invalid inputs, the game doesn't accept them and asks the user to enter a valid input.
+- When given an integer while guessing the word, the game doesn't accept the input and tells the user to enter a letter or guess the full word.
+- The game checks that the username is 3-10 characters long.

+### Validator Testing
+- PEP8
+    - No errors were returned from [PEP8](https://pep8ci.herokuapp.com/)

+### Bugs
+- Solved Bugs
+    - When the player guessed the full word, the game was accepting it as a correct guess when it was wrong eg. the word was 'cat' but if the user guessed 'bat', the game would accept it based on the matching length.
+This was fixed by checking if the length and characters, both matched the word.
+    - The game was allowing the user to enter any character for yes and no option, Y/N. This was fixed by putting the options in a while loop so only the option would keep repeating until the user picked either 'Y' or 'N'.

+- Unsolved Bugs
+    - No bugs remaining.